- New Employee

 -

-Sending an a new employee announcement helps current employees prepare and help the new employee feel welcomed.
+Sending a new employee announcement helps current team members prepare and fosters a welcoming atmosphere for the new hire.

 -